blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Wikipedia Hinduism Organization.md

 Vedanta Sutras
 Grihya Sutras (Household Rites)
+# Prior to 200 BC

-Manu Smriti (Laws of Manu)
+- Manu Smriti (Laws of Manu)
-Dharma Sutras (The Sacred Laws of The Aryas)
+- Dharma Sutras (The Sacred Laws of The Aryas)
-	- Included Apastamba Dharma Sutra, Gautama Dharma Sutra, and the other 2 Sutras
+	- IApastamba Dharma Sutra, Gautama Dharma Sutra, and the other 2 Sutras
-	- Sections: Prasna, Patla, Khanda
+	- Sections: Prasna, Patala, Khanda
-Visnu Smriti / Vaishanava Dharma Shastra / Vishnu Sutras (The Institutes of Vishnu)
+- Visnu Smriti / Vaishanava Dharma Shastra / Vishnu Sutras (The Institutes of Vishnu / Laws)
+	- Contains punishments (Insulting caste members, "I shall visit your 'daughter'/'wife'")
+	- Supports Casteism
+	- Death for all criminals
+	- Eunuchs as bodyguards for Warriors' wives
+## Minor Law Books
+- N

+# After 6th Century

 # Later Texts
-The Yoga Sutras of Patanjali
+- The Yoga Sutras of Patanjali
-The Hatha Yoga Pradipika
+- The Hatha Yoga Pradipika
-Dakshinamurti Stotra
+- Dakshinamurti Stotra
-The Sánkhya Aphorisms of Kapila
+- The Sánkhya Aphorisms of Kapila
-Shakuntala
+- Shakuntala (Poem, by Kalidas)
-The Little Clay Cart
+- The Little Clay Cart (Drama)
-Verses of Vemana
+- Verses of Vemana
-Black Marigolds
+- Black Marigolds
-Vikram and the Vampire
+- Vikram and the Vampire
-Hymns of the Tamil Shaivite Saints
+- Hymns of the Tamil Shaivite Saints
-Songs of Kabîr
+- Songs of Kabir (By Tagore)
-Yoga Vashisht or Heaven Found (Excerpts from Yoga Vashishta)
+- Yoga Vashisht or Heaven Found (Excerpts from Yoga Vashishta)
 # Modern Books
 Relax with Yoga
 Great Systems of Yoga